 Kim has authored two books, Day Trips from Portland: Getaway Ideas for the Local Traveler and Chance of Sun: An Oregon Memoir, a chapter from which won the 2011 Oregon Quarterly Northwest Perspectives Essay Contest.

 She wrote chapters for the books Best Places to Kiss in the Northwest, Day in the Life: Central Oregon, Back From War, Chicken Soup for the Soul: The Magic of Mothers and Daughters, and You’re Invited.

 Kim is an AskOregon Ambassador for Travel Oregon and a member of the board of BendFilm.
 She teaches writing workshops to children and adults, as well as coaches writers one-on-one.

-She is currently working on a book marrying memoir and travel, a collection of essays and surviving midlife.
+She is currently working on an Oregon travel memoir, a collection of essays and surviving midlife.
 She lives in Bend, Oregon, with her husband and two daughters, the three of them an endless source of joy and material.